-Part 1: Directly Export iPhone to External Hard Drive with iPhone Data Extractor
+Part 1: Directly Backup iPhone to External Hard Drive without iTunes on Windows 10/Mac

 This data export program goes even further because it downloads data from the iCloud backups too.
 This means you can have access to all your previous backups if you want.
 You can export data directly and not have to worry about security issues or any problems that might arise.
 On top of that, you can also export data from your iTunes backups, all without restoring the backup on your device.

 Steps for backup iPhone data to external hard drive without iTunes on Windows 10/Mac